-Baby Poo: The Ultimate Guide
+Baby Poo: Your Ultimate Guide and Colour Chart

-Your Baby’s Poo — What’s Normal?
+Your Baby’s Poo — What’s Expected?

-You might be wondering what healthy baby poo should look like.
-It’s a fair question, because the colour and consistency of your baby’s poo changes over time depending on various things, especially what your baby is eating.
-Here’s a rough guide to what you’re likely to find in your little one’s nappies over the first few days, weeks and months after your baby’s birth.
+You may be curious about what healthy baby poo should look like.
+This is a valid concern, as the colour and consistency of your baby’s stool will change over time based on various factors, especially what your baby is eating.

 Meconium